AdriaticOrg/test/InformativeVAT.md

 ### Test case acceptance criteria

+-	VAT % (informative) is transferred to Sales Invoice Line and Sales Credit Memo Line.
 -	Informative VAT amount and Informative VAT % is printed on Sales Invoice and Sales Credit Memo.

-### Error:

-VAT Informative % is not printed on report.